amanulrab/project-2/README.md

-#This is local repo and i want i push this repo to GitHub
+#This is local repo and i want i push this repo to GitHub.